marshki/plus_1/README.md

 ## Getting Started

-Place the script in: `/usr/local/bin`
+Place the script in: `/usr/local/bin` (or create it, if it does not exist).

 set the executable bit on the file: